phonegap/phonegap-docs/docs/4-phonegap-build/7-faq.html.md

 ## What about developer accounts and SDKs?
 Do I need to set those up before starting with PhoneGap Build?

 No!
-But you might want to install some of the SDK emulators if you don’t own a particular device that you want to test a build for.
+But you might want to install some of the SDK emulators if you don't own a particular device that you want to test a build for.

 <a name="submitting" class="anchor"></a>